Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 #### Name
 > Search for a flight
 #### Scenario
-> 1.Actor is searching for a flight to bruxelles.
+> 1.Actor is searching for a flight to Brusselles.
-> 2.The system gives upcoming flights to different destinations: from Eindhoven - Bruxelles, Bruxelles - Paris, Cyprus - Riga.
+> 2.The system gives upcoming flights to different destinations: from Eindhoven - Brusselles, Brusselles - Paris, Cyprus - Riga.
-> 3.The actor selecting specific flights: Bruxelles - Paris.
+> 3.The actor selecting specific flights: Brusselles - Paris.
-> 4.The system gives all the information about the flight Bruxelles - Paris: departure time from Bruxelles: 2pm; arrival time to Paris: 3 pm; total time of the flight: 1h.
+> 4.The system gives all the information about the flight Brusselles - Paris: departure time from Brusselles: 2pm; arrival time to Paris: 3 pm; total time of the flight: 1h.

 #### Result
 > The actor has successfully found a flight